 05.09 Headquarters Inspection Reports

+Inspections led by Headquarters shall be documented using a narrative report format in accordance with the guidance in IMC 0610 and IMC 0617, as applicable.
+Inspectors shall consider the guidance in IMC 0610 when evaluating inspection findings.
+Inspectors may also refer to the guidance in IMC 0617, Appendix E, as applicable, when evaluating inspection findings to determine if they have more than minor safety significance.

 Inspection reports shall contain the relevant 10 CFR Part 72 and/or Part 71 docket number(s).
 These reports shall be transmitted to licensees in accordance with Headquarters requirements as appropriate.

 When documenting the VLSSIR process application, inspectors may use the Reactor Program Systems (RPS) to save and manage inspection reports and supporting information.
 The RPS already has a search capability and a utility that the staff can use to track use and entries into the system, including any VLSSIR use/entries.